MoroccoAI/Arabic-Darija-NLP-Resources/readme.md

 ## Arabic and Darija NLP Evaluation Benchmark
 - [ORCA benchmark](https://orca.dlnlp.ai/)
 -
+## Arabic and Darija NLP Books and Reference papers
+- books and reference papers
+    - Nizar Habash, Introduction to Arabic NLP
+    - Ali Farghaly, The Arabic language, Arabic linguistics and Arabic computational linguistics
+- Survey Documents
+    - Panoramic survey of NLP in the Arab World
+    - NLP of Semitic Languages
 ## Arabic and Darija NLP Conferences

 - [International Conference on Arabic Computational Linguistics](https://acling.org/): A web-based tool for transliterating Darija text into the Latin script for improved readability.